-- Placeholders (as described in the previous section) - Text frames
+- Placeholders (as described in the previous section)

+- Text frames

+- Tables

+- Pictures

-- Tables - Pictures - OLE objects (available only under Windows) - Drawings (lines, rectangles, and circles, for example) - AutoShapes (complex shapes such as arrows, "smileys", banners, and buttons) - TextArt objects (fancy text effects similar to Microsoft WordArt) - Media objects (movies and sounds, available only under Windows)
+- OLE objects (available only under Windows) - Drawings (lines, rectangles, and circles, for example) - AutoShapes (complex shapes such as arrows, "smileys", banners, and buttons) - TextArt objects (fancy text effects similar to Microsoft WordArt) - Media objects (movies and sounds) - Movies can be inserted and played only under Windows.
+Sounds only under Windows and Android.